-To calculate the amount of revenue a primary care nurse practitioner can generate, I used the formula provided by Dr. Carolyn Buppert in Chapter 10 of her textbook, Nurse Practitioner’s Business Practice and Legal Guide, Fifth Edition:
+If you’re looking for a formula on how to calculate your own earnings potential as a primary care NP, Dr. Carolyn Buppert provides one in her textbook, Nurse Practitioner’s Business Practice and Legal Guide, Fifth Edition:

 To calculate the nurse practitioner’s deserved salary, Dr. Buppert deducts the following amounts from nurse practitioner–generated revenue: